STL RPM Learning Stations

 Learn advanced techniques

-St. Louis RPM offers stations to learn advanced modeling techniques from some of the industry’s best companies.
+St. Louis RPM offers stations to learn advanced modeling techniques from some of the industry's best companies.
 Learn how to weather your freight cars, build track and switches, install sound systems in locomotives, and other advanced processes in a one-on-one atmosphere with a hands on approach to modeling.
-Below are 5 of the learning stations featured at the 2021 event.
+Below are 6 of the Learning Stations available at the 2023 event.

 The Weathering Shop